Adults Only ~ Give Where You Live ~ Join Only One Group

 - Every group within the Buy Nothing Project network is subject to the same rules and policies, regardless of location or size.
 The one exception to this statement is with regard to coupons and gift cards.
 Please ask your local Buy Nothing Project Admin about your group’s policy on coupons and gift cards.
 All Rules and Standards are subject to change.

-- We reserve the right to delete anything that we feel doesn’t belong in our groups, usually without notice, or to remove members who act in a way that is not in accordance with our Rules, Standards or Principles.
+- Local Admins reserve the right to delete anything that we feel doesn’t belong in our groups, usually without notice, or to remove members who act in a way that is not in accordance with our Rules, Standards or Principles.

 - The goal of the Buy Nothing Project is to create and nourish a network of hyper-local gift economies in which the true wealth is the web of connections formed between people who are real-life neighbors.
-To achieve this goal, when the Buy Nothing Project administration determines that a group has out-grown its current incarnation, it will be transformed into smaller groups devoted to more hyper-local neighborhood regions.
+To achieve this goal, Local Admins will have the option, when a group has out-grown its current incarnation, to transform it into smaller groups devoted to more hyper-local neighborhood regions.
+We call this process “Sprouting”.
+Find out more about this process here.

 - To find the right group for you, visit our Find-A-Group page and visit the group page on Facebook.
 If there’s no Buy Nothing group in your home community and you’re willing to be a local Administrator for the group, click here to learn how to start your own Buy Nothing Project group.

-- To join your local group, click “Join”, and send a message to the local Administrator listed in the group description to verify your eligibility for the group.
+- To join your local group, click “Join”, and you will see 3 questions that we ask all members to verify their eligibility for the group.
+If you do not see those questions, please send a message to the local Administrator listed in the group description.
 When the Administrator returns your message, it may be filtered by Facebook.
-Be sure to check your “filtered messages” folder for a message!
-This link will take you directly to your own filtered message folder.
+Be sure to check your “message requests” folder for a message!

 - Are you moving?
 Don’t forget, the Buy Nothing Project has groups all over the world!
 Every group has the same rules.
 All groups have a “One Group” policy and a “Give Where You Live” rule.
 If you are moving out of our neighborhood, our admins would be happy to help you find your new group!
 Remember to remove yourself from your old group when you go, or ask an admin to remove you.
 This will assist us in adding you to your new group as soon as we get your request.